 The people we choose to surround ourselves with say a lot about us.

 Personally, I value people that offer at least one (or some combination) of the following:

 - Interesting stories to tell

-I try my best to provide all of the above, in order to build genuine relationships with great people.
+I try my best to provide all of the above, to build genuine relationships with great people.

-Because this is a personal finance blog, I would strongly encourage you to connect with those whom you deem financially successful.
+Because this is a personal finance blog, I strongly encourage you to connect with those you deem financially successful.

-Just think about it, all it takes is one slice of sound financial advice delivered at the right time for you to make a key investment decision that changes your life for the better.
+Just think about it.
+All it takes is one slice of sound financial advice delivered at the right time for you to make a key investment decision that forever changes your life for the better.

-My husband and I rarely spend money treating ourselves, but we go all out when friends come over, especially those who are compassionate, inspiring, and willing to share (not brag about) their strategy for success.
+My husband and I rarely spend money treating ourselves.
+Still, we go all out when friends come over, especially those who are compassionate, inspiring, and willing to share (not brag about) their strategy for success.

 The value that we get out of these productive conversations far outweighs the cost of the meal, every single time.

 If you’re a professional painter, you need artist-grade paint, paintbrushes, and canvases.